lecho/hellocharts-android/README.md

 ###Android Studio/Gradle

+ You will need to install Build-tools 21.0.2 and Android Support Repository(from Android SDK Manager).

  - download/clone repository and import hellocharts-library as module: `File -> Import Module` and select hellocharts-library directory.
 Add dependency:
  ```groovy